drex33/azure-docs.ko-kr/articles/azure-monitor/logs/manage-cost-storage.md

 // Set these parameters before running query
 // Pricing details available at https://azure.microsoft.com/pricing/details/monitor/
-let daysToEvaluate = 7; // Enter number of previous days to analyze (reduce if the query is taking too long) let workspaceHasSecurityCenter = false;  // Specify if the workspace has Azure Security Center let PerNodePrice = 15.; // Enter your montly price per monitored nodes let PerNodeOveragePrice = 2.30; // Enter your price per GB for data overage in the Per Node pricing tier let PerGBPrice = 2.30; // Enter your price per GB in the Pay-as-you-go pricing tier let CommitmentTier100Price = 196.; // Enter your price for the 100 GB/day commitment tier
+let daysToEvaluate = 7; // Enter number of previous days to analyze (reduce if the query is taking too long) let workspaceHasSecurityCenter = false;  // Specify if the workspace has Defender for Cloud (formerly known as Azure Security Center) let PerNodePrice = 15.; // Enter your monthly price per monitored nodes let PerNodeOveragePrice = 2.30; // Enter your price per GB for data overage in the Per Node pricing tier let PerGBPrice = 2.30; // Enter your price per GB in the Pay-as-you-go pricing tier let CommitmentTier100Price = 196.; // Enter your price for the 100 GB/day commitment tier